- F. DEGREES

 Normative Time Calculation

 Both the DNTF and DCF require students to maintain progress based on Normative Time for their degree program.
-Every semester enrolled or withdrawn, formally or informally, counts in the calculation of elapsed semesters of Normative Time, with limited exceptions for approved medical withdrawal or parental accommodation under Graduate Council policy.
+Every semester enrolled or withdrawn, formally or informally, counts in the calculation of elapsed semesters of Normative Time, with limited exceptions for approved medical withdrawal or parental accommodation (see below).
 Any withdrawal for research or other academic purposes will count in accrued time, as will semesters included in retroactive withdrawals (except approved retroactive medical withdrawals).

 A maximum of two semesters of withdrawal for medical purposes, documented by a formal withdrawal, cancellation by the program, or retroactive withdrawal petition, will not count in calculating a student’s eligibility for the DNTF or DCF.